pipelight/doc.pipelight/guide/the_story.md

 ## Bypass the classic harsh automation path

-::: tip Spoiler
+::: tip SPOILER

-The solution pipelight brings is to bettern existing shell scripts
+The solution Pipelight brings is to **bettern already existing shell scripts**.

 :::

 We usualy seek automation because we face repetitive thus painful tasks of varied nature.